 Of all contemporary ambient musicians combining piano with synthesisers, American composer Tim Story is one of the most distinctive and fascinating.

-On first hearing it's easy to make comparisons with Californian ambient pianist and chamber musician Harold Budd, not surprising given that both composers have been influenced by late-19th Century French composer Eric Satie (1866-1925).
+On first hearing it's easy to make comparisons with Californian ambient pianist and chamber musician Harold Budd, not surprising given that both composers have been influenced by late-19th Century French composer Erik Satie (1866-1925).
 Satie was consciously anti-dramatic and shunned the pompousness of Romantic symphonic music in favour of complex, spacious, melodic music for solo piano and small ensembles.
 Hearts Of Space Records founder Stephen Hill eloquently describes this school of composers as “exploring the emotional poetics of ambiguity and irony with fresh unusual harmonies and subtle disarming melodies...what appears simple on first hearing mysteriously expands, unfolds and ultimately beguiles with time and repetition”.

 But Tim Story's electro-acoustic music is somewhat more structured than Budd's.
 Budd is an impressionist; Story seems more concerned with feelings than pictures, though he displays a comparable talent for writing piano melodies of skin-tingling beauty and shaping them further with subtle, tasteful electronic textures and occasional woodwind or strings.